Boeing invites pilots, regulators to briefing as it looks to return 737 MAX to service

 READ: Ethiopian Airlines questions Boeing's 'aggressive' software

-The informational session in Renton, Washington on Wednesday is part of a plan to reach all current and many future 737 MAX operators and their home regulators to discuss software and training updates to the jet, Boeing said in a statement.
+The informational session in Renton, Washington, the headquarters of Boeing Commercial Airplanes, on Wednesday is part of a plan to reach all current and many future 737 MAX operators and their home regulators to discuss software and training updates to the jet, Boeing said in a statement.

 Garuda Indonesia, which on Friday said it planned to cancel its order for 49 737 MAX jets citing a loss of passenger trust after the crashes, was invited to the briefing, CEO Ari Askhara told Reuters on Monday (Mar 25).